 See recipe card for quantities.

-- Gluten free - to make this recipe gluten free, choose a gluten free bread.
-Gluten free bread is naturally dense and sturdy, so most gluten free bread will work well for grilled garlic bread.
+- Gluten free - to make this recipe gluten free, use a gluten free bread.

 Equipment